STEW-ROIDS - WINTERTIME IS NOT THE TIME TO EAT LEAN

-Old Man Winter has shown up to jam his fist violently up our collective asses, and no matter how much you love the season, it can fuck you harder than a riled up donkey in Tijuana.
-Protest all you like about how much you love snow and skiing and ice and frostbite and all of that bullshit, but no one is getting S.A.D.
+Old Man Winter has shown up to jam his fist violently up our collective asses, and no matter how much you love the season, it can fuck you harder than a riled-up donkey in Tijuana.
+Protest all you like about how much you love snow and skiing and ice and frostbite and all that bullshit, but no one is getting S.A.D.
 (Seasonal Affective Disorder) in the summer, nor do you really stand all that much chance of catching the flu in the summer.
-Nope, those are just a couple of ways that Old Man Winter can just up and fuck ya, and the best way to combat hat dirty son of a bitch is… you guessed it- STEW-ROIDS.
+Nope, those are just a couple of ways that Old Man Winter can just up and fuck yeah, and the best way to combat hat dirty son of a bitch is… you guessed it- STEW-ROIDS.

-While the aforementioned suggestions cover most of the issues that afflict people during the winter months, we still haven’t covered the fact that people get ill in the winter months.
+While the suggestions cover most of the issues that afflict people during the winter months, we still haven’t covered the fact that people get ill in the winter months.
 That’s probably the biggest pain in the ass of the entire season- getting sicker than an Ethiopian during a famine for no fucking reason whatsoever.
-One of the best immunoprotectants is garlic, and including garlic in your diet during the winter months is not just ideal- it’s essential.
+One of the best immune protectants is garlic and including garlic in your diet during the winter months is not just ideal- it’s essential.
 Garlic has been used in medicine for centuries to beat disease like Ray Rice beats his wife, and it works.
 In one study conducted in 2014, people who consumed a garlic supplement got sick about as third as often as the people taking a placebo (Lissiman), so including garlic in your diet is essential if you don’t want to be your office’s patient zero.

 So, where’s that leave us?
 Eating a shitload of stew with garlic in it.
 Given that it’s winter and we all might as well bulk, I highly recommend eating your stew over noodles, mashed potatoes, or rice.
 In the last installment, I gave my badass recipe for herbed, buttered egg noodles, and at the end of this one I’ll drop my recipe for garlic mashed potatoes.
-I’ll generally eat my stews these days with buttered rolls or sourdough bread, because I’m just trying to smash as many calories into my diet as I can fit.
-If you’re trying to trim your waistline this winter, you’ll probably want to avoid that.
+I’ll generally eat my stews these days with buttered rolls or sourdough bread because I’m just trying to smash as many calories into my diet as I can fit.
+Above all, if you’re trying to trim your waistline this winter, you’ll probably want to avoid that.

 5 Ancho Peppers